Anup-Gautam/LearningWithAnup101/ML_Glossary/TtestAndPval/Hypothesis.md

 ---

-## Characteristics of a Good Hypothesis
+## ✅ Characteristics of a Good Hypothesis (with Examples)

-A good hypothesis should be:

-- **Clear and Precise** – Easy to understand.
-- **Falsifiable** – Capable of being proven wrong.
+### 1. Clear and Precise

+- ✅ _The new medication lowers systolic blood pressure in adults over 60._
+- ❌ _The medicine might help health a bit._

+### 2. Falsifiable

+- ✅ _If blood pressure does not decrease after medication, the hypothesis is disproved._
+- ❌ _This medicine is magical and works spiritually._ (Cannot be tested)

-- **Based on Theory or Evidence** – Grounded in prior research.
+### 3. Based on Theory or Evidence

-- **Relevant** – Meaningful and related to the research question.
-- **Operational** – Clearly defines how the concepts will be measured.
+- ✅ _Previous studies have shown related drugs reduce blood pressure, so we hypothesize this one will too._
+- ❌ _I just feel like this might do something._

+### 4. Relevant

+- ✅ _This hypothesis helps determine treatment for hypertension._
+- ❌ _This hypothesis checks whether people like the color of the pill._

+### 5. Operational

+- ✅ _"Lowering blood pressure" is defined as a 10 mmHg decrease in systolic pressure within 1 month of use._
+- ❌ _It helps in some vague way._

 ---

-_A well-constructed hypothesis sets the direction for scientific inquiry and helps avoid misinterpretation of data._
+🎯 _A well-constructed hypothesis sets the direction for scientific inquiry and helps avoid misinterpretation of data._